stopandcatchfire/School/BabyC_Compiler/README.md

 To compile, put all source files in single directory, makefile does the work, just "make" and hit return. bcc is the output of all the files.

-Usage: "bcc filename.bc"

-	-use this to print ILOC to console.
+Use this to print ILOC to console:
+Usage:

+	"bcc filename.bc"

 If you want to create an ILOC file with the instructions, I just created an empty filename.ILOC file with vi, then run:

 	bcc filename.bc >> filename.ILOC

 It should be automated I know, output wasn't specified so I figured this would do.